baijum/usfm/README.md

 ## Development

-If you are interested to contribute to this project, follow the instruction given here.
+If you are interested to contribute to this project, please follow the instruction given here.

 1. Install [Go